-When Cyberpunk 2077 was released, I like many others was excited to get this game we first saw seven years ago finally.
-The game was eventually released and to say that it was a disaster would be putting it lightly.
+When Cyberpunk 2077 was released, I, like many others, was excited to finally get this game we first saw seven years ago.
+The game was eventually released, and to say that it was a disaster would be putting it lightly.

-While there were bugs and there continue to be bugs, it never stopped me from playing the game.
+While there were bugs and there continue to be, they never stopped me from playing the game.
 If I encountered a serious bug, I would close the game and reopen it, with the bug disappearing.
 To me, bugs were never a problem, and I didn’t really complain about them either.

 I constantly feel like I am just following people around in this game, like I am not even the main character, just watching everyone else do their thing.
 There feels like a legitimate lack of choice in that no matter what I do, the game will decide for me anyway.

 But, yes, the game is beautiful.
-Turn on ray tracing and bump up the settings, Cyberpunk 2077 is one of the best looking games out right now, and it oozes next-gen. But, it is quite evident they spent more time on the game’s appearance than they did the immersion and content.
+Turn on ray tracing and bump up the settings, Cyberpunk 2077 is one of the best-looking games out right now, and it oozes next-gen. But, it is evident they spent more time on the game’s appearance than the immersion and content.

-And the soundtrack, the soundtrack is boss in this game.
+And the soundtrack, the soundtrack is the boss in this game.
 There isn’t a bad song in it (whoever picked the music deserves a raise).
-But, playing Cyberpunk 2077 regardless of the nice graphics and soundtracks still inevitably ends up feeling like a chore.
+But, playing Cyberpunk 2077, regardless of the nice graphics and soundtracks, still inevitably ends up feeling like a chore.

-And let’s talk about V, what is going on there?
+And let’s talk about V. What is going on there?
 Regardless of whether or not you pick male or female V, he/she ends up being a complete jerk to everyone they encounter.
 Like everyone else in this universe, it seems V is angry about something.
 It’s a shame because it looks like a great city.

 Cyberpunk 2077 is the biggest missed opportunity in gaming history.
 Maybe my expectations were just unfairly high, but expectations or not, it doesn’t make the game any more fun.